buildbot/buildbot/master/docs/developer/utils.rst

     It is intended to be liberal in what it accepts: case-insensitive, "true", "on", "yes", "1", etc.
     It raises :py:exc:`KeyError` if the value is not recognized.

+.. py:function:: toJson(obj):

+    :param obj: object
+    :returns: UNIX epoch timestamp

+    This function returns a serializable version of a datetime object (Convert it to a UNIX epoch timestamp)

 .. py:data:: NotABranch

     This is a sentinel value used to indicate that no branch is specified.
 It